-I hear from a lot of women who have gained weight and they hate how their clothes fit.
-It’s a difficult situation.
-They’re uncomfortable, and always asking “What’s my style when nothing feels good?!”
+I hear from a lot of women whose bodies have changed and they don’t know how to dress for their new shape.
+Whether they gained weight and they hate how their clothes fit, or they lost weight and they’re unsure about what styles will suit them… it’s a challenging situation!
+They’re uncomfortable and uncertain about what to wear and always asking “What’s my style when nothing feels good?!”

-But here’s the deal, women’s bodies change.
-All the time.
+But here’s the deal, women’s bodies change all the time.
 They have kids.
 They get older.
-They go into quarantine and find themselves in the kitchen more often than usual.
+They stay home and find themselves in the kitchen more often than usual.

 The changing body is normal.